An Interdisciplinary Project

 Trauma Studies and Somatic Knowledge

 This project is also grounded in trauma studies and somatic scholarship.
 The work of Bessel van der Kolk (2014), particularly his documentation of how traumatic experience is stored and expressed in the body rather than in conscious narrative, helped me understand why nineteen years of institutional precarity exceeded what intellectual reflection alone could process.
 Peter Levine’s (1997) somatic experiencing framework, which understands recovery as a bodily process of completing interrupted stress responses, gave me a language for what the sea was doing.
 The thirty days in Loreto constituted a somatic inquiry rather than a vacation.
-Swimming, walking, drawing, painting, and sitting with the ocean were methodology rather than recreation.
+Swimming, walking, drawing, painting, and sitting with the ocean were methodologies rather than recreation.
 This field gave me permission to treat my own physical experience as data rather than as weakness or complaint.

 Amy Tucker presenting at the 3 Minute Thesis competition at Thompson Rivers University, standing at a podium with a slide showing the word Alonetude behind her